jsantiago611/spectacular-anemone/src/pages/blog/family-discipleship.md

 1.  **“This is no ‘silver bullet’** for building a perfect family.
 Seesaws between disappointing and delighting.
-From “used a bad word”…to “ended in argument”…to ruined family tradition”…” every mom and dad…have some residue of shame to battle and great need for grace regarding what they wish they would have done.”
+From “used a bad word”…to “ended in argument”…to ruined family tradition”…” every mom and dad…have some residue of shame to battle and a great need for grace regarding what they wish they would have done.”

 2.  **You will feel inadequate.** Concerning your knowledge of God.
 Or your ability to teach.
 Be encouraged, this is God’s work.
 We cannot save our children.
 We